yegor256/blog/_drafts/oss.md

 place: Kiev, Ukraine
 tags: programming
 description:
-  An active open source contribution is a good habit of a software developer, passionate about his or her job.
+  An active open-source contribution is a good habit for a software developer who is passionate about his or her job.
 keywords:
   - open source contribution